djensen47/node-blueox/README.md

 flannel
 =======

-Flannel keeps [Bunyan](trentm/bunyan) warm.
-This module provides a simple plugin and configuration mechanism for use with bunyan.
+Flannel wraps around [bunyan](trentm/bunyan) to provide a simple plugin and configuration mechanism.